 I just returned from my family’s first trip to Disney World in Orlando.
 It was a truly special week for my two kids, especially my nearly six-year-old daughter.
 But what stood out to me is how expertly Disney has merged the physical and digital worlds to create one, connected and memorable experience.

 This merging of the physical and digital worlds is one of Mendix CTO Johan den Haan’s top predictions for 2016.
-This trend is being driven by the rapid proliferation of sensors and connected devices, aka the Internet of Things.
+This trend is being driven by the rapid proliferation of sensors and connected devices, aka the Internet of Things (or just IoT).
 Digitally savvy organizations are able to effectively harness the IoT and the deluge of data it creates to transform their operations, products and services and even business models.

 Disney’s MagicBand Bridges the Physical and Digital Worlds